 Throughout the business’ colorful history, Savenor’s has been widely recognized by the local and national press and has been featured in countless publications including Harper’s Bazaar, Women’s Wear Daily, Boston magazine, The New York Times and The Boston Globe.

 In addition to the retail stores, Savenor’s wholesale business provides the finest meats to Boston’s premier restaurants.
 Their wholesale list is a virtual “who’s-who” of the local culinary world.
-Barbara Lynch, Michael Schlow, Deborah Hughes, Joe Cassenelli of Osteria Posto, John Delpha of Rosebud, Keith Pooler of Bergamont, Greg Reeves of Viale, Ana Sortun of Oleana, and Tony Maws of Craige on Main and Tap & Trotter are just a few of the chefs who rely on Savenor’s to provide them with the highest quality meats to serve to their discriminating diners.
+Barbara Lynch, Michael Schlow, Deborah Hughes, Joe Cassenelli of Osteria Posto, John Delpha of Rosebud, Keith Pooler of Bergamot, Greg Reeves of Viale, Ana Sortun of Oleana, and Tony Maws of Craigie on Main and Tap & Trotter are just a few of the chefs who rely on Savenor’s to provide them with the highest quality meats to serve to their discriminating diners.

 Savenor’s high commitment to quality and customer service also serves to differentiate it from the rest.
 The store’s extraordinary offerings reinforce the store’s reputation as “The Best on the Block.”
 Together, Savenor’s two retail stores and wholesale operation look forward to providing superior products, expert culinary knowledge and first class customer service for years to come.